abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 The patches on the jacket are a bit fragile but can withstand "everyday" usage.
-Protetecting the panels from breakage is an ongoing experiment and the current methods presented below, such as strain relief, are our current attempts at making the panels more robust against normal use.
+Protecting the panels from breakage is an ongoing experiment and the current methods presented below, such as strain relief, are our current attempts at making the panels more robust against normal use.